 But change is coming.
 Two-thirds of IFOL respondents said their AP processes will be fully automated by 2025.

-2. Remote work is intensifying the pressure to automate AP processes.
+2. Remote work intensifies automate AP processes pressure.

 For many companies, the COVID-19 pandemic led to a large-scale shift to remote work, and many employees now expect this to remain the norm.
 In addition, companies are increasingly tapping outside contractors, or gig workers, for hard-to-fill jobs or to complete certain projects.
 Both of these workplace trends may add to the volume and complexity of an AP department's work.
 AP departments that rely on outmoded manual processes — and multiple touches per received invoice or bill — may have a hard time supporting their companies' shifts to these new work models.
 In contrast, companies that make payments with less effort and oversight, through technology-supported processes that reduce the amount of tedious, manual tasks required of workers, are likely to have an advantage in competing for external talent.